 You should take gas meter readings regularly because it allows you to see what your gas usage actually is.
 This means that you will be able to try and use your gas more efficiently and, by doing so, you will be able to cut down on your energy bills.

-Your gas supplier will need you to take gas meter readings because they allow your energy company to give you more accurate bills.
+Your gas supplier will need you to take gas meter readings because they allow your energy supplier to give you more accurate bills.

 If you do not supply your gas provider with your gas meter readings, then your gas bills will be based on estimates as opposed to your actual gas usage.
 This means that you run the risk of overpaying for your gas supply.